jamal7x7/my-portfolio/src/posts/how-iavascript-works-5-types.md

 ```

+## ToBoolean

+what it does is : check the truty and falsy list, does'nt invoke _ToPrimitive_ or other abstruct operation.

+**NOTES:**

+- "You use coercion in javascript wheter you admit it or not, because you have to."
+K.Simpson
+- Rather than avoid using coercion because it's "magic", learn it.
+- Coercion sometimes works like magic, but its just logic, and if learned prperly, what seems to be magic desapairs.
+- Boxing : accessing properties on primitive values, it's a form of implicit coercion
+- It seems like every thing in javascript is an object, the trick is that javascript boxes primitive value that has an optimization in it, when you can acccess a property as if it was an object.
+- All languages uses type coercion, because it's absolutely necessary.
+- Every language have edge cases.
+- "if I can time travel and fix one thing in javascript, I would fix the root of All (coercion) evil: `"" --> 0`, to be `"" --> NaN` "K.Simpson

+-" javascript dynamic typing is ot a weakness, it's one of its strong qualities" KS
+-" it is _irresponsible_ to knowingly avoid usage of a feature that can improve code readability."
+KS

 ### Edge cases

-javascript does its unintuitive magic sometimes, coercing what at first glance shoudn't be,there is even a [website](https://wtfjs.com/) didicated to that, but if we _know_ and follow the rules of coercion, it certainly will make sense.
+javascript does its unintuitive magic sometimes, coercing what at first glance shoudn't be,there is even a [website](https://wtfjs.com/) didicated to those quirks, but if we _know_ and follow the rules of coercion, it certainly will make sense.

+"You don't avoid the all mecanism of coercion just to get around some of the corner cases.
+Insted, adopt a coding style that makes value types plain and obvious" KS

+Most of these corner cases have to do with numbers.
+And we can get rid of most of them if we elemenate this coercion: `"" --> 0`,

 some of this edge cases ( try not to pull your hair, if you still have any :)